Solo goalkeeper drills – Tips to practice on your own

 Practicing with a wall

 As discussed in a previous post, practising with a wall is an excellent way for field players to improve their first touch, passing and shooting technique.
 Goalkeepers can also take advantage of training with a wall.
-In modern football, goalkeepers have to be as good with their feet as field players.
+In modern football, goalkeepers must be as good with their feet as field players.

 Goalkeeping training with a wall and high fence